Supervising Smart Home Device Interactions: A Profile-Based Firewall Approach: Evaluation

 As our system is intended to inspect live traffic, it must be transparent to the user of the Smart Home network, and not hinder the correct operation of any device in the network.
 As such, the latency induced by the firewall in the network must stay negligible.
 With this intent, we now evaluate our system's added latency on the network's AP packet forwarding.
 To this end, we deploy the testbed network presented in Section~\ref{sec:testbed-devices} and shown in Figure~\ref{fig:network}.
 We evaluate the latency induced on the network traffic related to five of our devices, namely: \begin{itemize} \item the D-Link camera \cite{dlink-cam} \item the Philips Hue bridge \cite{hue-bridge}, connected to one color lamp \cite{color-lamp} \item the SmartThings hub \cite{smartthings-hub}, connected to three Zigbee devices: a smart plug \cite{st-plug}, a door sensor \cite{multi-sensor}, and a presence sensor \cite{presence-sensor} \item the TP-Link smart plug \cite{hs110} \item the Xiaomi camera \cite{xiaomi-cam} \end{itemize}

+As explained in section \ref{sec:setup-profiles}, the behavior of the Zigbee devices (namely the Philips Hue lamp, and the SmartThings plug, door sensor, and presence sensor) is embedded in the profile of their related gateway (Philips Hue Bridge or SmartThings Hub), whereas the Amazon Echo Dot is only used to control the devices, and does not have a specific profile.

 First, we activate one device at a time and interact with it.
 For each device, we record traffic on the four AP network interfaces.
 We compute the latency induced by processing on the AP, by taking the difference between the packet timestamp on the egress and ingress interfaces.
-We repeat this measurement in three different scenarios: \begin{itemize} \item \textbf{no-firewall}: without any firewall rule active; \item \textbf{base-firewall}: with the default built-in OpenWrt firewall rules active on the AP; \item \textbf{my-firewall}: with our firewall active for the device under test. \end{itemize} In the \textbf{my-firewall} test, our firewall processed 2105 packets (1.7 MBytes) for the D-Link camera (during 10 minutes, of which the camera was streaming during 20 seconds), 3862 packets (0.8 MBytes) for the Philips Hue, 1071 packets (0.2 MBytes) for the SmartThings hub, 682 packets (0.2 MBytes) for the TP-Link plug, and 31816 packets (17.2 MBytes) for the Xiaomi camera (during 30 minutes, of which the camera was streaming during 120 seconds).
+We repeat this measurement in three different scenarios: \begin{itemize} \item \textbf{no-firewall}: without any firewall rule active. \item \textbf{base-firewall}: with the default built-in OpenWrt firewall rules active on the AP.
+This configuration is not intended to block any attack. \item \textbf{my-firewall}: with our firewall active for the device under test. \end{itemize} In the \textbf{my-firewall} test, our firewall processed 2105 packets (1.7 MBytes) for the D-Link camera (during 10 minutes, of which the camera was streaming during 20 seconds), 3862 packets (0.8 MBytes) for the Philips Hue, 1071 packets (0.2 MBytes) for the SmartThings hub, 682 packets (0.2 MBytes) for the TP-Link plug, and 31816 packets (17.2 MBytes) for the Xiaomi camera (during 30 minutes, of which the camera was streaming during 120 seconds).

 Finally, in the last scenario (called \textbf{all-devices}), we activate and interact with the five devices at the same time to mimic a more realistic Smart Home network.
 In this test, 32k packets (17.1 MBytes) were exchanged during 53 minutes.